May 7 – MacMillan Estate Planning | Globalnews.ca

 If you wish to learn more on how to safeguard your estate, please join us at one of the upcoming estate planning seminars.
 Discuss the core elements of estate and business planning vital to a proactively planned estate, with a particular focus on how to protect your estate’s value as well as benefit from the ‘silver linings’ the current market presents.

-Join MacMillan Estate Planning for their virtual seminar on May 18th by calling 1-833-266-6464 or visit macmillanestate.com
+To join MacMillan Estate Planning for their next complimentary virtual seminar call 1-833-266-6464 or visit macmillanestate.com

 Comments